aragon/hack/docs/guides-agent-app.md

 ### **1. Create another Democracy DAO**

-Exactly the same as before, revisit step 0 of the Setup section above if you've forgotten 😋. **[link]**
+Exactly the same as before, revisit [step 0 of the Setup section]() above if you've forgotten 😋.

 ### **2. Mint a token to allow our first DAO (A) to vote in our new DAO (B)**